 30 x 42 cm

 Then there is the sense of beauty, elegance and power that mathematics conveys.
-Many mathematicians have remarked on this exquisiteness as well as on its inevitable counterpoint: a tortured ugliness that is sometimes almost suffocating.
+Many mathematicians have remarked on this exquisite delicacy as well as on the inevitable counterpoint: a hideous ugliness that can sometimes be suffocating.

-All this points to an extraordinary but rarely remarked upon role for mathematics: as a vehicle for social, emotional and cultural exchange.
+All this points to an extraordinary but rarely remarked upon role for mathematics: as a vehicle for social, emotional and cultural experience.
 That’s where my interest lies.

 I am not interested in mathematics as it is often portrayed: as a silver thread of logic that leads from hypothesis to proof.
 This is a kind of ivory castle of mathematics, a perfect but ultimately unreachable world.

-For me, mathematics is a human activity—at times it is awe inspiring and mind blowing but it is also infuriating, puzzling, unsatisfactory and often wrong (at least when I think about it).
+For me, mathematics is a human endeavour—at times it is awe-inspiring and mind-blowing but also infuriating, puzzling, unsatisfactory and often wrong (at least when I think about it).
 Reuben Hersh describes it refreshingly in his book What is mathematics, really?
 “Mathematics must be understood as a human activity, a social phenomenon, part of human culture, historically evolved, and intelligible only in a social context.”

-My work attempts to capture this element of mathematics.
-I often use it to remember people, things and important moments.
-I try to use it to capture vignettes of ordinary moments, to create portraits of people I know or snapshots of mathematical landscapes that have inspired or terrified me.
+My work attempts to explore this aspect of mathematics.
+I use it to remember people, things and important moments; to create vignettes of ordinary moments, to make portraits of people I know or snapshots of mathematical landscapes that have inspired or terrified me.
 I too know the icy grip of fear!
-For me, it is an emotional experience, indeed it is a roller coaster ride.
+For me, my work is an emotional experience, indeed it is a roller coaster ride.

-If mathematicians are explorers, then my role is that of a photographer who retraces their steps.
-During my journey, I photograph what I find.
-By that I mean I frame it, record it and later present it.
+If mathematicians are explorers, then my role is that of a photographer who follows their steps.
+During this journey, I photograph what I find.
+By that I mean I record it, frame it and later present it.

-Justin Mullins is an artist and writer.
-He has been producing and exhibiting his artwork in the UK and US since 1998.
+Justin Mullins is an artist, writer and lecturer.
+He has been producing and exhibiting his artwork in the UK and US since the 1990s.
 His art has been covered by New Scientist, The Guardian and various radio and TV shows.